Main Article Content

 - Piaget, J., Grize, J. B., Henry, K., Balcks, M. M., Orsine, F., & Van den Bogaert Rombouts, N. (1971).
 La epistemología del tiempo.
 El Ateneo.

 - Prosser, M. (2000).
-Using Phenomenographic Research Methodology in the Context of Research in Teaching and Learning.
-En Bowden, J. A., & Green, P. (eds.).
-Doing Developmental Phenomenography.
-Melbourne: RMIT University Press.
+Using phenomenographic research methodology in the context of research in teaching and learning.
+In Bowden, J. A., & Green, P. (eds.).
+Doing Developmental Phenomenography (pp. 34-46).
+RMIT University Press.

 - Schwarz, C. (2009).
 Developing preservice elementary teachers' knowledge and practices through modeling‐centered scientific inquiry.
 Science Education, 93(4), 720-744. https://doi.org/10.1002/sce.20324